 Unbelievably, he looked up, waved and gave this big smile towards us.
 I grabbed my bag, for the camera, but Mr. Ruddock had ducked through this door.

 'Where did he just go?'
 Joan said.
 The door was market with Exit.
-She went over and pushed it open, and yes, it was an exit and Phillip Ruddock was nowhere to be seen.
+She went over and pushed it open, and yes, it was an exit and Philip Ruddock was nowhere to be seen.

 The press started to leave and we begun to move on, we were going to watch 'question time' in Parliament.

 All these people had begun arriving to watch it also.
 Lots of school groups, little kids, teenagers, tourists.

 We all had to put ALL our belongings in a big bucket.
 Cameras, mobile phones, bags, drinks, papers, everything you had.
 You were only allowed in with just yourself.
 The bucket was then handed over to security.

 I started saying, uh, nice things about John Howard in Farsi to Sayed, and when Mary asked what I had said, Sayed begun to interpret me.
 'Nakon, nakon,' I told him (don't do that).
 We both smiled and I gave Mary a cheeky grin.